kmb40/php/README.md

 # php
-### R and D with PHP

-### Environement
+PHP Research and Development

+# Objective
+The purpose of this repo is research and development with PHP.

+# Environment and Preparation used for this event
+These are the tools used to conduct this research and development.

+## Hardware
+* Macbook - MacOS Ventura 13.4.2

+## Software
+1. VS Code - Version: 1.82.0-insider (Note: all references to the command line refer to the VSCode command line unless otherwise noted) (Optional).

-1. Installed PHP using homebrew using instructions at https://www.php.net/manual/en/install.macosx.packages.php
+2. Installed PHP using homebrew using instructions at https://www.php.net/manual/en/install.macosx.packages.php
-2. Installed VsCode extenions referenced at https://www.youtube.com/watch?v=zT6QrGIfXaU
+3. Installed VsCode extenions referenced at https://www.youtube.com/watch?v=zT6QrGIfXaU

+## Topics
  1. Basic Classes
  2. Login System